 We’re now six or seven episodes into each of this season’s selection of anime.
-Normally at this point, the number of anime I drop numbers the number of anime I choose to keep up with.
-I’m pleased to say that between the ones I dropped during the premieres and the time of writing, I have only dropped one additional anime.
-That was Prince of Stride, the free-running anime that free-ran out of steam way too fast for me.
+Normally at this point, the number of anime I drop roughly equals the number of anime I choose to keep up with.
+I’m pleased to say that between the ones I dropped during the premieres and the time of writing, I have only dropped one additional anime!
+That was Prince of Stride, the free-running anime that free-ran out of steam way too quickly for my taste.
 What is continuing to flutter my fancy with the anime I’m still following includes the gorgeous art of Grimgar, the endearing, yet pulse-pounding Erased, and the masterful, mature Shouwa Genroku.
 That’s just to name a few.
 There’s plenty more detailed below!
 From their current status of worst to best, here’s what I’m still watching this Winter season.

 Gate’s back story is developing greatly, and should honestly be at the forefront.
 I say back story meaning the story that doesn’t involve the main character and his gang.
 The bunny slave pulling dastardly strings to usurp the throne is something I can easily get behind.
 Watching Itami pretend to be the delusional elf-girls father, going as far as sleeping in the same bed as her and somehow thinking it’s a brilliant idea, is something I just blow chunks laughing about.
 Itami’s entire story is absurd.
 It makes me laugh out loud.
 Their whole fiasco with the dragon was cringe-worthy.
 They lost dozens of men yet Itami considers it a perfect success with no second thought to the fallen soldiers.

-What does draw me into Dagashi Kashi’s small, sweet world about small sweet snacks is all about being pleasant.
+What does draw me into Dagashi Kashi’s small, sweet world about small, sweet snacks is the simple knack it has for being pleasant.
 There is nothing unattractive about Dagashi Kashi.
 Sure, nothing about it is hitting on a reverberating level, but nothing is rubbing me the wrong way.
 I know not to get my hopes up, but there’s a warm, reliable quality that also keeps me from being disappointed.
-“Coconuts,” our main character, is a rather likable, innocent boy who has natural talent for…knowing stuff about candy.
+“Coconuts,” our main character, is a rather likable, innocent boy who has natural talent for… knowing stuff about candy.
 Scoff if you like, but it’s a charming quality thanks to the way they handle his spiels about delectable sweets.
-At any rate, I feel like in an alternate reality much like our own, the main character could have been a pervert, so I am thankful that we avoided that.
+At any rate, I feel like in an alternate reality much like our own, the main character easily could have been a pervert, so I am thankful that we avoided that.